• broken image

 We have had a long journey with Nick and he has now settled into a sensible calm adult who is polite, fantastic on a lead and would make somebody a great sociable companion.

 Nick loves his food.
-This makes him easy to train but also means that he is likely to pinch food left accessible to him ina home, and would take food from another dog as well as guard his own.
+This makes him easy to train but also means that he is likely to pinch food left accessible to him in a home, and would take food from another dog as well as guard his own.
 This does not need to be a problem as Nick just needs space and respecting while he eats and finishes his food (he would react if anyone tried to lift his food bowl before he was ready).
 However, because of this, we think Nick would be best as the only dog in a home and cannot be homed with children.

 This handsome middle aged boy really deserves a home to call his own and we hope that someone will read this and get in touch for this lovely boy.
 The 'right' adopter will reap the rewards and find themselves with a loving and loyal companion.